Taxation (LLM)

 - 3

 Electives might include an advanced course in a particular area (e.g., Taxation of Financial Instruments, Multistate Tax, Tax Treaties, etc.).
-Students should consider coursework in multistate tax, executive compensation, or estate and gift tax/income tax of trusts and estates.
-It is possible to enter specialized groups or firms that focus on those areas, though in smaller markets or firms, one may be called upon to handle a broader range of areas than in larger markets where specialization is more common.
+Students should consider coursework in multistate tax, executive compensation, estate and gift taxation, or income taxation of trusts and estates.
+It is possible to enter specialized groups or firms that focus on those areas; however, in smaller markets or firms, one may be called upon to handle a broader range of areas than in larger markets where specialization is more common.

-A part-time student takes several years to complete their program, and thus may take a course listed as a fall semester course in a different semester or for fewer credits.
-For example, instead of the four-credit Corporate Tax I & II course, a part-time student would typically take separate, two-credit sections of Corporate Tax 1 and Corporate Tax II in the fall, spring, or summer semesters.
-Part-time students who have taken a course in corporate taxation at the JD-level, but who would like additional coverage of taxable and tax-free corporate mergers and acquisitions should consider taking the spring semester two credit course Corporate Tax II.
+Part-time LLM in Taxation students typically require several years to complete their degrees; thus, part-time students may take a course listed as a fall semester course in a different semester or for fewer/more credits.
+For example, instead of the three-credit Corporate Tax course, a part-time student will typically complete separate, two-credit online courses, Corporate Tax I and Corporate Tax II, in the fall, spring, or summer semesters.
+Part-time students who completed a course in corporate taxation at the JD-level who would like additional coverage of taxable and tax-free corporate mergers and acquisitions should consider taking Corporate Tax II.

 Business Taxation

-Our business tax offerings include the following courses: Corporate Taxation I & II (for three or four credits), Partnership Taxation (three credits), International Tax I, II, and III (six credits), Taxation of Mergers & Acquisitions (two credits), Advanced Corporate Tax Problems (ACTP) (two credits), Taxation of Private Equity Transactions (two credits), Taxation of Financial Instruments (two credits, Taxation of Executive Compensation (two credits), and Taxation of Business Conduits (two credits).
-This area of concentration is designed for students who wish to concentrate in business tax.
-Depending on your prior scholastic or practice experience, several courses in the corporate area are also recommended for those wishing to concentrate in international taxation.
+Our business taxation offerings include the following courses: Corporate Tax (three), Partnership Taxation (three credits), International Tax I & II (four credits), Advanced International Tax: Outbound (two credits), Taxation of Mergers & Acquisitions (two credits), Advanced Corporate Tax Problems (two credits), Taxation of Private Equity Transactions (two credits), Taxation of Financial Instruments (two credits), Taxation of Executive Compensation (two credits), and Taxation of Affiliated Corporations (two credits).
+Depending on your prior scholastic or practice experience, several courses in the business taxation area are also recommended for those wishing to concentrate in international taxation.

-International Tax I (or International Tax I & II) is typically taken in the fall semester.
-International Tax III is offered in the spring.
-(Students who take International Tax I in the fall semester may take International Tax II and International Tax III concurrently in the spring.)
+International Tax I & II (or International Tax I and International Tax II) is typically taken in the fall semester.
+Advanced International Tax: Outbound is offered in the spring.

-Students interested in private equity and real estate work may want to consider taking Partnership Taxation in the fall semester so that they can take Advanced Partnership Tax I in the spring.
+Students interested in private equity and real estate should consider taking Partnership Taxation in the fall semester.
+Partnership Taxation is a prerequisite for Advanced Partnership Tax I in the spring.
 (Students can take Advanced Partnership Tax II concurrently with Partnership Taxation in the spring.)

-We also recommend one or both of Taxation of Property Transactions and Timing Issues and the Income Tax if you have not taken many technical tax courses yet.
+We also recommend one or both of Taxation of Property Transactions and Timing Issues and the Income Tax if you have not taken many technical tax courses before enrolling in the LLM.

 Course | Title | Credits |